/>

 Close

-We've gone through the fine print of every major retailer and brand so you know what qualifies for returns and for how long.
+We've gone through the fine print of every major retailer and brand so you know exactly what items qualify for extended holiday returns and for how long.

 There are always two parts to the holiday shopping season: the buying and gifting phase and the receiving and returning phase.
-We've now reached the second half.
+If the abundance of Black Friday deals already available is any indication, we're currently in the midst of part one.

-If truth be told, no matter how much you think you know that special someone, or yourself, not every holiday gift is a guaranteed smash hit.
-Perhaps you should've ordered that pair of fuzzy winter boots a size larger, or the "new" laptop can't seem to hold a charge; the odds are always stacked against you.
+Truth be told, no matter how much you think you know that special someone, or yourself, not every holiday gift is a guaranteed smash hit.
+Perhaps you should've ordered that pair of fuzzy winter boots a size larger, or that "new" laptop can't seem to hold a charge; the odds are always stacked against you, and the ability to return a defective product is just as valuable as the discount it came with.

-Below I've broken down the fine print of every major retailer and brand so you know exactly how much longer you have before that return window is closed for good.
+Below I've broken down the fine print of every major retailer and brand so you know exactly how long you have before the holiday shopping return window is closed, and which store offers the most security.

 Holiday return policies for major retailers